Prof Pedro Mendes - research

 My research is in the area of computational systems biology, which aims to better understand biological systems through the use of computer models.
 I am a member of the Manchester Centre for Integrative Systems Biology, and of the Machine Learning and Optimization research group.
 My active areas of research are:

-- Development of modelling and simulation software: I am the author of the popular simulator Gepasi and leader of the new COPASI simulator (w/ U. Kummer).
+- Development of modelling and simulation software: I was the author of the popular simulator Gepasi and now the leader of the new COPASI simulator (w/ U. Kummer).
 I have also been actively involved in the development of SBML, the systems biology markup language, and the MIRIAM proposal for model annotation.

-- Construction of biochemical models: I am currently working on models of the yeast pentose phosphate pathway, mammalian iron metabolism, eukaryotic translation.
+- Construction of biochemical models: I am currently working on models of mammalian iron metabolism, eukaryotic translation, and microbial central metabolism.
 I am also developing methods for the construction of large-scale kinetic models of entire cells.

 - Parameter estimation and systems identification: I have pioneered the application of numerical global optimization in biochemical kinetic modelling.
 I am interested in using formal systems identification techniques in systems biology, particularly for reverse engineering models from data.

 - Reverse engineering biological networks: a long-term objective of systems biology is to be able to construct models directly from large-scale genomics, proteomics and metabolomics data sets.
-I have been interested in this for a while and have been involved in developing several algorithms to this effect.
-I have also created many artificial networks to benchmark these problems (eg the AGN system).
+I have been interested in this problem for a while, having been involved in the development of a few methods for reverse engineering, as well as creating artificial networks to benchmark that type of algorithms (eg the AGN system).

 - Biological data mining using machine learning: to analyse the large amounts of data produced in systems biology experiments, such as looking for common or unusual patterns in those data, or to classify (and identify the determinants) predefined behaviours.